 - See where others with your major now work using the UC Berkeley alumni pages

-- Find job leads using LinkedIn’s jobs feature
+- Find job leads using LinkedIn’s jobs and jobs for recent grads

 - Research companies and connect with their employees using the company directory

-- Participate in career-specific groups with others sharing your interest
+- Participate in career-specific groups with others sharing your interests

 - Explore and develop new work skills via LinkedIn's learning module